 Life admin.
-We all have to do it but when you become a mother it gets multiplied by the number of children you have.
+We all have to do it but when you become a parent it gets multiplied by the number of children you have and if you don’t stay organised, it’s easy to end up drowning in it..
 I’ve also noticed some mothers take on their husband/partner’s life admin too.
 Personally I refuse to do that.
 This means that my in laws rarely get birthday cards and my husband hasn’t been to the dentist since he left home but, you know, I have to draw the line somewhere.
-Here’s my job description as household PA.
-A job I hold down in addition to Motherhood and attempting to earn a living.
+Here’s my job description as household PA, all the mum life admin I do in addition to Motherhood and attempting to earn a living.

 You’d imagine that by 8, my son would be taking some responsibility for his own personal hygiene.
 Not so.
-Ensuring that he doesn’t go out stinking to high heaven is still my responsibility.
+Ensuring that he doesn’t go out stinking to high heaven is still part of my mum life admin.
 It involves me reminding him multiple times to get in the shower.
 I also have to listen at the door to make sure he is actually brushing his teeth as opposed to holding the toothbrush and staring into space.

 Children need to see the dentist, the optician and from time to time the Doctor.
 First I have to make these appointments.
 I can tell you that the dentist’s receptionist is less than impressed when you phone up and say I’d like an appointment for two children but the only time we can do is on a Monday at 5pm between swimming and cubs.